waku-org/nwaku/docs/tutorial/onchain-rln-relay-chat2.md

 Run the following command to set up your chat2 client.

 ```
 ./build/chat2 --fleet:test --content-topic:/toy-chat/2/luzhou/proto --rln-relay:true --rln-relay-dynamic:true --eth-mem-contract-address:0x4252105670fe33d2947e8ead304969849e64f2a6 --eth-account-address:xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx --eth-account-privatekey:xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx --eth-client-address:xxxx --ports-shift=1
 ```

 In this command
 - the `--fleet:test` indicates that the chat2 app gets connected to the test fleets.
 - the `toy-chat/2/luzhou/proto` passed to the `content-topic` option indicates the content topic on which the chat2 application is going to run.
 - the `rln-relay` flag is set to `true` to enable the Waku-RLN-Relay protocol for spam protection.
 - the `--rln-relay-dynamic` flag is set to `true` to enable the on-chain mode of Waku-RLN-Relay protocol with dynamic group management.
 - the `--eth-mem-contract-address` option gets the address of the membership contract.
  The current address of the contract is `0x4252105670fe33d2947e8ead304969849e64f2a6`.
  You may check the state of the contract on the [Goerli testnet](https://goerli.etherscan.io/address/0x4252105670fe33d2947e8ead304969849e64f2a6).
 - the `eth-account-address` option is for your account address on the Goerli testnet.
  It is a hex string of length 40 (not sensitive to the `0x` prefix).
 - the `eth-account-privatekey` option is for your account private key on the Goerli testnet.
  It is made up of 64 hex characters (not sensitive to the `0x` prefix).
-- the `eth-client-address` should be assigned with the address of the hosted node on the Goerli testnet.
+- the `eth-client-address` is the websocket address of the hosted node on the Goerli testnet.
  You need to replace the `xxxx` with the actual node's address.

 For the last three config options i.e., `eth-account-address`, `eth-account-privatekey`, and `eth-client-address`, if you do not know how to obtain those, you may use the following tutorial on the [prerequisites of running on-chain spam-protected chat2](./pre-requisites-of-running-on-chain-spam-protected-chat2.md).

 You may set up more than one chat client, just make sure that you increment the `--ports-shift` value for each new client you set up e.g., `--ports-shift=2`.